Wandrys-dev/shinybox/README.md

 ## Node.js and npm

 Node.js is an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.
-[Wikipedia](https://en.wikipedia.org/wiki/Node.js). npm is a package mahager for the JavaScript language. npm is the default package manager for the JavaScript runtime environment Node.js.
+[Wikipedia](https://en.wikipedia.org/wiki/Node.js). npm is a package manager for the JavaScript language. npm is the default package manager for the JavaScript runtime environment Node.js.

 Perform (once per machine) an installation of nodejs and npm (https://nodejs.org/en/).
 We recommend that you use the latest LTS version available.